Responding to Domestic Violence

 The mission of the Clackamas County FVCC is to provide an interagency forum for developing, implementing, and assessing the coordinated response to domestic violence in Clackamas County.
 The FVCC is part of a county-wide effort to provide for the safety and well-being of survivors and accountability of offenders to reduce the incidence of domestic violence.
 The group meets monthly.
 Contact Sarah Van Dyke at svandyke@clackamas.us for more information.

-The Strangulation Response Initiative (SRI), consisting of a multi-disciplinary group of professionals, was formed in 2018 to focus on improving the identification and response to non-fatal strangulation in Clackamas County.
+A multi-disciplinary group of professionals focused on improving the identification and response to non-fatal strangulation in Clackamas County.
 The SRI has developed protocols and other tools to improve the detection, documentation and response to cases of domestic violence strangulation as well as increase the accountability of offenders.
 In addition to the protocols that will guide the work of responders, the continual education and training of law enforcement, dispatch, advocates, courts, medical personnel and others is a priority of the SRI.

 • Strangulation can be lethal — unconsciousness can occur within seconds and death within minutes.

-• Non-lethal strangulation, however, is far more common (most victims of strangulation survive) and carries with it serious physical and emotional consequences for the survivor.
+• Non-lethal strangulation carries with it serious physical and emotional consequences for the survivor.

 • Strangulation is a strong predictor of future lethality for the victim.

-The purpose of the DVFRT is to review domestic violence fatalities that occur in Clackamas County and make recommendations to prevent future domestic violence fatalities by:
+Reviewing domestic violence fatalities that occur in Clackamas County and making recommendations to prevent future domestic violence fatalities by:

 • Improving communication between public and private organizations and agencies